kuntalg97/CHEM-31300-ML-Project/README.md

-# CHEM-31300-ML-Project
+# Probing bulk water properties with equivariant NNPs
-Final project - Structural and dynamical properties of liquid water using neural network potentials
+Final ML project for CHEM 31300 - Structural and dynamical properties of liquid water using neural network potentials